andyhsu91/cobalt_storm/Readme.txt

 --------------------------------------------------------------------
 	- Keyboard
 		- WASD for movement
-		- O for firing projectiles
+		- Mouse Click for Bombs or Bullets
-		- Mouse for forcing camera direction
+		- Mouse movement for camera direction
+		- Shift for Boost
+		- Middle Click for Lock On/Off toggle
+		- M for Pause

 	- Razer Hydra
 		- Left Joystick for movement
+		- Right Joystick for camera
+		- Right Joystick button for On/Off toggle
+		- Left/Right Bumper for Bombs/Bullets

 Comments:
 --------------------------------------------------------------------
-	- We only have 2 sets of Hydra controllers so control implementation is slower for the Hydra than the Keyboard.
-	- We ended up finding rigging animation to be far harder than anticipated so without a proper model, the parts slowed down.
+	- Multiplayer functionality works correctly

 Functionality that's been implemented: